ianabc/fail2ban-permanent/README.md

 # Fail2ban configuration

-We're running fail2ban as basic protection against brute force ssh attempts.
-In the default configuration 4 failed attempts within 10 minutes will result in a 10 minute ban.
-There is also a manual blacklist intented to catch people who are repeatedly unbanned.
-It lives at /etc/fail2ban/ip.blacklist and it is just a list of IP addresses.
+fail2ban offers basic protection against brute force ssh attempts.
+In the default configuration with the sshd jail enabled on CentOS 4 failed attempts within 10 minutes will result in a 10 minute ban.
+The jail in this package extends this configuration to permenantly ban any IP address which is repeatedly banned and unbanned (when the ban times out).
+There are two jails defined: blacklist and blacklist-auto, as you might guess, they implement the same policy, but blacklist-auto will take all actions automatically.
+The permanent blacklist is populated into a file /etc/fail2ban/ip.blacklist and it is just a list of IP addresses.

-## Using this blacklist
+Things were mostly written with CentOS (7) in mind, but things seem to work fine on debian as well.
+The main thing to be aware of on other systems is the name of the ssh jail.
+On CentOS, this seems to be sshd and on my debian machine it was ssh-iptables.
+Check and adjust the files in filter.d as needed.  ## Using this blacklist

 I use this blacklist by cloning out the repository into /etc/fail2ban/fail2ban-permanent, then symlinking the jail, action and filter files
 ```
   $ cd /etc/fail2ban/jail.d
   $ ln -s ../fail2ban-permanent/jail.d/blacklist.conf